codmania/NYIM-Training/README.md

 Training-NYC.com Version 10

 ####To restart server
-First have your public key installed by Viktor viktor.tron@gmail.com
+First have your public key installed by Viktor viktor.tron@gmail.com.
+It may be possible to add via github

 ssh root@207.210.201.229
 ps auxwww | grep delayed_job | grep -v grep